Aamer Anwar: Other

 On 2 October 2012, Anwar gave evidence to the Scottish Parliament's Justice Committee arguing against allowing cameras in criminal trials.
 On 5 June 2014, it was announced that Anwar had lodged an appeal on behalf of the family of Abdelbaset Al-Megrahi, who was convicted of the bombing of Pan Am flight 103 in 1988 over Lockerbie.
 Al-Megrahi died from cancer following his compassionate release from prison while an application was being lodged with the Scottish Criminal Cases Review Commission, who sought to review his case and return it to the appeal court as a "miscarriage of justice".
 Anwar was also instructed by 24 British relatives of passengers who died on the flight, including Jim Swire.

 In September 2014, Anwar represented the family of Jihadi bride Aqsa Mahmood, a 20-year-old woman from Glasgow who travelled to Syria to join the Islamic State of Iraq and the Levant.
 In 2017 he was instructed by the family of Sheku Bayoh.
 The family met the Lord Advocate, believing that PIRC's investigation had been fundamentally flawed.

 In February 2017, Anwar represented the family of murder victim Emma Caldwell.
 He also represented two Scottish National Party MPs: Michelle Thomson and Natalie McGarry.

+Anwar represented councillor Chris McEleny at his employment tribunal against the Ministry of Defence (MOD) in which he claimed he had been unfairly treated because of his views on independence.
+In August 2018, Judge Frances Eccles ruled that his support for Scottish independence met the definition of a "philosophical belief" under the Equality Act 2010 and should be protected from discrimination.
+Anwar described it as a "unprecedented legal landmark".
+The case was later dismissed in November 2019 due to a lack of evidence and the time taken to make his claim.

 In 2021, Anwar represented Rangers F.C. player Glen Kamara, who claimed that he suffered from racial abuse by Slavia Prague player Ondrej Kudela in a Europa League Last-16 2nd leg game at Ibrox Stadium in March 2021.
 He was subjected to an increase in abuse and death threats following Kudela's ten-match ban.